Harshilbhardwaj47/java-wonders/README.md

 4)Fibonacci :-  The Fibonacci numbers, commonly denoted Fn, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
 That is, and. for n > 1.

 5)Knight-Tour :- A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once. ...
 The knight's tour problem is the mathematical problem of finding a knight's tour.

+# JFrame
+JFrame class is a type of container which inherits the java. awt.
+Frame class.
+JFrame works like the main window where components like labels, buttons, textfields are added to create a GUI.
+Unlike Frame, JFrame has the option to hide or close the window with the help of setDefaultCloseOperation(int) method.